davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 ---

 ### EXISTING DASHBOARD
-Before reviewing any existing research that had been conducted, my initial focus was to review the dashboard in its current state, to ensure I was approaching this task objectively.
-I took screenshots of every section, observing what in my view worked, didn't work, or appeared to be missing.
+My initial focus was to review the dashboard in its current state myself, to ensure I was approaching this task objectively.
+I took screenshots of every section, observing what in my view worked, didn’t work, or appeared to be missing.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/existing-dashboard-1.png)